 A Look at Young Gus

-Former Auburn blogger and now CBS Sports writer Jerry Hinnen writes a great piece on the college days of Gus Malzahn.
+Former Auburn blogger and now CBS Sports r Jerry Hinnen s a great piece on the college days of Gus Malzahn.
 The first year Auburn coach walked on for two seasons at Arkansas before finally earning two letters at Division II Henderson State in Arkadelphia, Arkansas.

 As Jerry points out, the hurry up offense is not the only thing that Malzahn moves quickly on.
 While at Henderson, he was the only married player on the team.